 Serengeti National Park, Tanzania

 Zebras enjoying a drink in the Serengeti National Park

 Wandering through Serengeti National Park is an incredible and memorable experience in Tanzania.
-This place is famous for the flat plains that stretch for miles, so we had plenty of visibility to see wildlife in their natural habitats.
+This place is famous for the flat plains that stretch for miles.
+This allows plenty of visibility to see wildlife in their natural habitats.

 Staying overnight at Serengeti depends on budget and comfortability.
-The cheaper option is to camp in tents; the luxurious option is to stay at a hotel/lodge.
-We did a combination and spent 3 nights camping in tents and 1 night at Sopa Lodge.
+The cheaper option is to camp in tents while the luxurious option is to stay at a hotel or lodge.
+We did a combination and spent three nights camping and one night at Sopa Lodge.
 Enjoy your time here!

 Contributed by Jackie Szeto from Life Of Doing